ANRGUSC/WirelessRangeEstimation/README.md

 measurements and/or could be potentially looked up from references.

-Something to keep in mind is that there is typically a good amount of variation depending on how much scattering and absorption there is in the environment and also there will some device-specific variations
-- the uncertainty corresponding to these variations can be captured to some extent in the standard deviation parameter.
+Something to keep in mind is that there is typically a good amount of variation depending on how much scattering and absorption there is in the environment and also there will some device-specific variations.
+The uncertainty corresponding to these variations can be captured in the standard deviation parameter.

 Example usage: d_est, d_min, d_max = range_estimate(-70)